kyma-project/eventing-manager/docs/user/README.md

 [Diagram: Eventing flow]

-The architecture consists of a control plane (Eventing Manager) that configures a data plane (Publisher Proxy and NATS backend) based on the Subscription custom resources you create.
+The architecture consists of a control plane (Eventing Manager) that configures a data plane (Eventing Publisher Proxy and NATS backend) based on the Subscription custom resources you create.

 ### Eventing Manager